demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-check-if-approval-is-required-for-target

 ***
-Check if an approval is required for this target (optionally for a given date in future)
+Check if an approval is required for this target (optionally for a given date in future).

 #### Base Command